iwmspy/SVR-PK/README.md

 ## 1. Generate models for screening reactants

-Run below code.
+Run the command.

 ```
 python build_model.py -c [your_config_file].json
 ```

-Our results can be replicated by this json file.
+Our results in the paper can be reproduced using the json file below.

 * <code>chembl_config_lv1.json</code>: Product-based splitting
 * <code>chembl_config_lv1_augment.json</code>: Product-based splitting with data augmentation